Writing a Novel Like RebeccaOct 25, 2020

 In terms of the narrative prose technique, when adapting the novel for the screen, Daphne was struck by how difficult it was to keep both atmosphere and suspense without having the heroine’s interior monologues and without being able to describe the landscape.
 This is why first person is so commonly used in novels which rely on suspense.
 It's doubt which gives depth to suspense-driven fiction.

-The novel is an art form which goes beyond the plot in which prose serves story as ruthlessly as Mrs Danvers served Rebecca.
+The novel is an art form that goes beyond the plot in which prose serves story as ruthlessly as sinister housekeeper Mrs Danvers served Rebecca.

 If you'd like to write ruthlessly, make sure you join The Novelry.
 Start today!